A number of economic conditions influenced capital market returns in 2014, but three themes

 and the 10-Year U.S. Treasury finished the year yielding approximately 2.2%.1

 This had a significant impact of interest rate sensitive assets.
-The U.S. Bond market exceeded most early expectations with a 6.0% return for the Barclays U.S. Aggregate Bond Index for the calendar year 2014.
-The Barclays Municipal Bond Index was up 9.1% and long Treasuries did the best of all, up 25.1% as measured by the Barclays Aggregate Government-Treasury Long Index for the 12-month period ending December 31, 2014.
+The U.S. Bond market exceeded most early expectations with a 6.0% return for the Bloomberg U.S. Aggregate Bond Index for the calendar year 2014.
+The Bloomberg Municipal Bond Index was up 9.1% and long Treasuries did the best of all, up 25.1% as measured by the Bloomberg Aggregate Government-Treasury Long Index for the 12-month period ending December 31, 2014.

 Other assets benefitting from the lower interest rate environment included Global REITs and Global Infrastructure.
 Both tend to be among the higher yielding equity assets and this attracted attention from investors